 - Pulmonary function test

 - Blood-gas analysis

 How is Bronchiectasis treated?

-Since there is no cure for bronchiectasis, treatment aims to slow the disease’s progression and manage the severity of its symptoms.
-Treatment varies depending on the individual factors, such as the severity of the condition and the patient’s age, overall health and any smoking habits.
+Treatment varies depending on individual factors, such as the severity of the condition and the patient’s age, overall health and any smoking habits.

 If you’re a smoker, the first step of treatment is to quit smoking.
 Quitting helps reduce the amount of irritation that may be causing your bronchiectasis.

 Treatment options for bronchiectasis may include some of the following:

 - Bronchodilators – these are medications that can help relax airways and improve your ability to breathe

 - Oxygen therapy – this is supplemental oxygen, which may be prescribed for certain times of the day or throughout the entire day depending on the lack of oxygen

 - Pulmonary rehabilitation – this includes exercising, counseling and nutritional guidance to help improve your lifestyle and reduce the amount of time you spend in a hospital.